Journal of the

 presented!)
 The check must contain the

-manuscript number (assigned prior to return of reviews).
+manuscript number (assigned at the time of submission).

 All manuscript processing, review and correspondence

-will be carried out electronically using e-mail.
-Thus,
+will be carried out electronically.
+Thus, authors are

-authors are requested to add the editors’ e-mail
+requested to add the editors’ e-mail addresses to their

-addresses to their accepted senders’ list to ensure that
+accepted senders’ list to ensure that they receive all

 Please note: All manuscripts must be properly formatted